Interbank, Bund rates hit lows as euro zone outlook dims

 "What has really driven the market here is poor macroeconomic data, probably compounded by the sanctions and the implication that this might have on economic activity," said RBC's head of European rates strategy, Peter Schaffrik.

 Elsewhere on Tuesday, Portugal's 10-year yields dropped 9 bps to 3.42 percent.
 Ratings agency Fitch said partial approval by the country's constitutional court of expenditure measures reduced a key near-term risk and kept the country on track to hit fiscal targets.
-(Editing by Alison Williams)
+(Editing by Larry King)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan